theodore-norvell/cogent/README.md

 All keywords (`else`, `not`, `and`, `or`, `implies`, `OK`, `in`) are case sensitive.

-For any given vertex / trigger combination, the guards on the edges have the following restrictions.
+For any given vertex / trigger combination, the guards on the edges leaving the vertex have the following restrictions.

 * If a transition out of a state has no guard, then it should be the only edge for that trigger.
 * At most one transition may be labelled with an `[else]` guard.
-* If the vertex is a choice pseudostate and there is no else, then at least one guard must be true.
+* If the vertex is a choice, entrypoint, or exitpoint pseudostate and there is no `[else]` guard, then at least one of the guards must be true at the time of the triggering event.
 This is not checked until runtime.
-* On the other hand, if all transitions out of a state for a particular trigger have guards that evaluate to false, it is not an error, but it will result in the trigger being ignored for that state.
+* On the other hand, if the vertex is a state and all the guards evaluate to false at the time of the triggering event, it is not an error, but it will result in the event being ignored for that state.

 #### Action sequences